 All measurements involve uncertainty.
 Suppliers of measuring equipment usually specify the measurement uncertainty as a symmetrical interval around the measurement result:

 Example: The length of a special measuring rod is 2000 mm ± 1 mm.
 With a 95 % confidence interval, which is normal to use, there is a 95% probability that the rod is between 1999 mm and 2001 mm.

-Many companies use cameras / automatic optical inspection (AOI) to control product quality.
-The measurement can be performed based on reference points that the camera identifies.
-Measures of distance can be made between reference points in order to control product quality.
+Maybe you use cameras / automatic optical inspection (AOI) to control product quality?
+The measurement can be performed based on reference points identified by the camera.
+Measures of distance can be made between reference points to control product quality.
 Measurement System Evaluations performed by Lean Tech for camera controls, show that they are both accurate and precise if they find the right reference point.
-Unfortunately, in many cases they were unstable because they failed to find the correct reference point and thus rendered incorrect measurement.
+Unfortunately, they become unstable if they fail to find the correct reference point and thus render incorrect measurement.

-It is important to evaluate measurements that are used for important decisions.
-Here is a video about measurement error for a measurement you probably can relate to: a bathroom scale.
+Here is a video about measurement error for a measurement you probably can relate to: weight.